johnstrickler/angular-cli-tutorial/README.md

 #Unit Test

 Run `ng test` to get execute unit tests.

+The unit test configuration is stored in `karma.conf.js`.

 #Code Coverage

+Run `ng test --code-coverage` to run unit tests and generate a code coverage report.
+The default location that the report is written to is the `/coverage` directory in your project.

 #E2E Tests

+Run `ng e2e` to run your suite of e2e tests.

+The e2e configuration is defined in `protractor.conf.js`.

 #Linting

+Run `ng lint` to run the typescript linter.

+The lint configuration is defined in `tslint.json`.